MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Practical Impact: The Verified Library

 \section{Practical Impact: The Verified Library}

 Beyond benchmarking model capabilities, \textsc{MathlibLemma} fulfills a more fundamental scientific goal: \textbf{the automated expansion of formal knowledge}.
-Our pipeline produces a large-scale repository of Lean-kernel-checked proofs, which constitutes a durable and reusable asset for the community.
-This verified library serves two distinct practical functions: first, it acts as an immediately usable \textbf{reference database} for human formalizers, offering valid proofs for thousands of missing folklore facts; second, it functions as a \textbf{high-quality staging area} for Mathlib, supplying prime candidates that require only stylistic refinement to meet the rigorous standards for upstreaming.
+Our pipeline produces a large-scale repository of Lean-checked proofs that pass the proof-bypass screen, which constitutes a durable and reusable asset for the community.
+This verified library serves two distinct practical functions: first, it acts as an immediately usable \textbf{reference database} for human formalizers, offering valid proofs for over a thousand missing folklore facts; second, it functions as a \textbf{high-quality staging area} for Mathlib, supplying candidates that can be selectively curated for upstreaming when they are non-redundant, stated at the right level of generality, named consistently with the surrounding API, placed appropriately, and written in a maintainable proof style.